 Multi-Family Residential Dwelling means: 1) a building or a portion of a building used and/or designed as residences for two (2) or more families living independently of each other; or 2) two (2) or more detached single-family dwellings on a single parcel where all of the single-family dwellings and the lot are under common ownership, provided that one of the units is not a secondary residential dwelling.
 Multi-Family Residential Dwelling includes half-plex structures (a half-plex is a single dwelling unit that is half (1/2) of a two (2) unit building where a property line separates the two (2) units), duplexes, triplexes, and fourplexes (attached dwellings under one ownership with two (2), three (3), or four (4) dwelling units respectively in the same building), and apartments (five (5) or more units under one (1) ownership in a single building).

-Owner means the person owning in fee, or the person in whose name the legal title to the premises appears, by deed duly recorded in the County Recorder's office, or the person in possession of the premises or buildings under claim of, or exercising acts of ownership over same for hirnselœ1herself, or as executor, administrator, guardian or trustee of the owner.
+Owner means the person owning in fee, or the person in whose name the legal title to the premises appears, by deed duly recorded in the County Recorder's office, or the person in possession of the premises or buildings under claim of, or exercising acts of ownership over same for himself or herself, or as executor, administrator, guardian or trustee of the owner.
 The owner is considered the customer with respect to the responsibilities described in the Code unless agreed to otherwise by the District in accordance with Section 5.03(d).

 Permit means any written authorization required pursuant to any rule, regulation, or ordinance of the authority having jurisdiction.